Buccal fat reduction

-If you have a boxy jawline, and desire a more heart-shaped face, carefully placed Botox injections can be the answer.
-If Botox is placed in the masseter muscles of the jaw, in the right locations, it can thin the muscle and achieve the desired facial contour.
+If you have a boxy jawline, and desire a more heart-shaped face, carefully placed Anti-wrinkle injections can be the answer.
+If Anti-wrinkle injections are placed in the masseter muscles of the jaw, in the right locations, it can thin the muscle and achieve the desired facial contour.
 This is a very effective non-surgical treatment.

 Candidates for buccal fat reduction?